dessn/Pippin/README.md

     MODE: predict
     OPTS:
       MODEL: NN_TRAIN
-      FITOPT: some_label  # Optional to fit using a FITOPT.
-Should match the label in square brackets.
+      FITOPT: some_label  # Optional FITOPT to use.
+Match the label.
 Defaults to no FITOPT
-      FEATURES: zHD x1 c cERR x1ERR COV_x1_c COV_x1_x0 COV_c_x0 PKMJDERR  # List of columns to use.
+      FEATURES: zHD x1 c cERR x1ERR COV_x1_c COV_x1_x0 COV_c_x0 PKMJDERR  # Columns to use.
 Defaults are shown.
 ```

 #### Perfect Classifier